Wednesday, 20th November

 C3

-European Degree, governance, and cross-alliance cooperation
+European Degree, Governance, and Cross-alliance Cooperation

-Erasmus Mundus Joint Master Degree - opportunities and challenges for further academic cooperation
+Erasmus Mundus Joint Master Degree – Opportunities and Challenges for Further Academic Cooperation

-FISU Healthy Campus Certification: A strategic step for enhacing well-being and health at Universities
+FISU Healthy Campus Certification: A Strategic Step for Enhacing Well-Being and Health at Universities

-The Healthy Campus program aims to create a thriving university environment by integrating well-being into all aspects of campus life.
-It assesses universities on 100 criteria, including physical activity, mental health, nutrition, disease prevention, sustainability, gender equality, and community engagement.
+The Healthy Campus programme aims to create a thriving university environment by integrating well-being into all aspects of campus life.
+It assesses universities based on 100 criteria, including physical activity, mental health, nutrition, disease prevention, sustainability, gender equality, and community engagement.
 Certification helps universities share best practices, improve coordination, and enhance credibility.
 Charles University is the first in the Czech Republic among 127 universities from 40 countries.

 Student Engagement in the European University Alliances